2mol/juricho.me/content/_index.md

 Hi there, welcome to my personal site!

 I'm Juri, I like to make things, so here are some of them.
-Currently I'm enjoying playing with [data](https://d-one.ai), woodworking, and making webapps.
+Currently I enjoy playing with [data](https://d-one.ai), woodworking, and making webapps.

 ## projects and experiments